olliematthews/multi-agent-rl-thesis/README.md

 The environment is meant to simulate cyclists in a race.
 The aim is to travel as far as possible.
 In a multi-agent case, this requires collaborative policies where the agents cycle close together.

 ## Notes
 Each directory holds different stages of the code.
-The environment is either single or multi agent, and different algorithms are implemented including:
+The environment is either single, multi agent and different algorithms are implemented to each.
+The algorithms are:

 * REINFORCE
 * The Actor Critic algorithm